detecttechnologies/Thermal-Image-Analysis/README.md

  - Install [exiftool](https://exiftool.org/install.html)

 ## Usage
- - Run the program with `python therm.py`
+ - Run the program with `python main.py`
- - Select the original `.jpg` file or the custom saved `.pkl` file
+ - Select the original thermal image file or the custom saved `.pkl` file.
+(Find some samples in `sample_images`)